-Styrofoam is made of Extruded polystyrene foam (XPS), and is just one type of polystyrene foam.
+Styrofoam is made of extruded polystyrene foam (XPS) and is just one type of polystyrene foam.
 Styrofoam has been incorrectly used as a generic term to refer to all foam products.

-Exceptions to Foam Ban
+Exceptions to the Ban

-The following items are not banned from sale or use:
+In addition, the following items are not banned from sale or use:

 - Containers used for prepackaged food that have been filled and sealed before they are received by the food service establishment, mobile cart (food cart), or store